Moreese Bickham: Negotiations, sentence reduction and release

 Fulfilling a promise he had made on Bickham's behalf to the State of Louisiana, Alcamo then drove with Isay and Bickham through the night across the state; then out of Louisiana into Mississippi.
-The next day, Alcamo and Isay escorted Bickham to Louis Armstrong New Orleans International Airport, and Bickham flew to Oakland, CA to join his family.
+The next day, Alcamo and Isay escorted Bickham to Louis Armstrong New Orleans International Airport, and Bickham flew to Oakland, California to join his family.

 Influence

 At the time of his death Bickham resided in California and was an active participant in the movement to abolish capital punishment in the United States.
 David Isay is the creator of StoryCorps, a national enterprise to record oral histories.
 Michael Alcamo works in finance.

-In 2001, Edwin Edwards, the Louisiana Governor who commuted Bickham's sentence, was convicted of racketeering and sentenced to ten years in federal prison.
+In 2001, Edwin Edwards, the man who commuted Bickham's sentence, was convicted of racketeering and sentenced to ten years in federal prison.
 In 2010, Bickham wrote to President Barack Obama to ask the President to release Edwards a year early, but the request was not granted.

+In 2006 he was the subject of a chapter entitled "'Pops' the Oldest Member of the Class" in Back from the Dead, One woman's Search for the men who walked off America's Death Row.

 Burl Cain, the Angola prison warden, resigned from his post in 2015 after pressure arose over his business dealings with relatives of inmates.
 Over a period of several years, Cain had entered into business partnerships with two men who had close ties with state inmates.
 Cain was trying to develop a subdivision in West Feliciana Parish, about 30 miles from Angola.
 He transacted with two businessmen, one the stepfather of a double-murderer and the other a friend of a killer who helped underwrite the convict's appeals.

 Bickham is the subject of two contemporary songs: "Half a Life Away," by Stiff Little Fingers, a moving ballad that misstates certain facts of Bickham's case and "Rosebush Inside" by Sean Hayes.

 Bickham's case has been chronicled in numerous national media, including The New York Times, New York Daily News and Seattle Times.

 Bickham's story was also featured on NPR's Snap Judgment with Glen Washington in show 329 entitled "Found."
-In the radio feature, as a follow up to his profile in StoryCorps, and the retelling of his story by Sean Hayes in his song Rosebush Inside, Hayes tells of meeting Bickham and his family in person at a live performance.
+In the radio feature, as a follow-up to his profile in StoryCorps, and the retelling of his story by Sean Hayes in his song "Rosebush Inside", Hayes tells of meeting Bickham and his family in person at a live performance.

 Bickham was quoted by Harvard Prof. Dan Gilbert as saying upon release "I don't have one minute's regret.
 It was a glorious experience."
 Bearing in mind that Bickham spent fourteen years in solitary confinement, Gilbert has cited Bickham's quote as evidence that happiness is achievable in any condition.
 Prof. Gilbert acknowledged that he had erroneously stated that Bickham had been exonerated "through DNA evidence," when, in fact DNA was not involved in any aspect of the effort to free Bickham.